-Fire in our Eyes-

 That's what happened to both Izuna and my parents: an accident caused by anger.
 When mother started blaming me of having the emotions of a stone, and Fugaku said I want to defy him.
 I was 11, I snapped.
 And for a second, even I wasn't aware whether it was my fault or not.
 I was unaware of the consequences, and the price was high.

-All those 7 years I've been mastering this Tsukuyomi, also discovering that I could mold fire and water.
+All those 7 years I've been mastering the Tsukuyomi, while discovering that I could mold fire and water.
 It sounds impossible.
 And I'm not a dragon from a Chinese fairy tale, nor am I the little mermaid.
 I can't look at something and set it on fire, and I can't control weather.
-But I can extinguish fire and also mold it's shape, even work with my own body heat from low to high.
+But I can extinguish fire and also mold its shape, even work my own body heat from low to high.
 I bet if Sasuke had this sort of possibility, he'd pretend to be sick with fever all the time.

 With water it's a lot more interesting.
 But these powers have been my downfall.
 They took me away from my family, from Sasuke.
 Damn eyes!
 Missing him so much, yet giving the impression I couldn't care less if I remained in Jeju for the rest of my life.
 Even if I wished to cry right now, I wouldn't be able to.
 I'm not granted with tears, unfortunately.